KamyarZeinalipour/KG-eval-human-ui/README.md

 **Generated Text**:

-> "Standing tall in the heart of Paris, the Eiffel Tower was constructed in 1889 and reaches a height of 324 meters."
+> "Standing tall in the heart of Paris, the Eiffel Tower was constructed in 1889 and reached a height of 324 meters."

 **Generated Triple**: